 To those that argue that our export control laws are outdated, a relic of the Cold War (like this recent article by an American Tsinghua University professor living in China), think again.
 Just because it is old, does not make it bad.
 Should we toss the Constitution?

 Updating of the current regulations is needed and long overdue.
 Cases such as these, however, serve as a reminder that these controls are needed now more than ever.
 We should respond accordingly.
+We are too lenient with China.

 You can read the complete Department of Justice press release for more information on the case.